Sep. 14, 2022

 Fetal infection can occur at any time during pregnancy; the virus infects the placenta, crosses into the fetus, and particularly in the first 12 weeks of fetal life, affects the development of fetal cells and organs.
 Infection rates and the risk of congenital rubella syndrome are highest during the first trimester.
 Maternal IgG does not transfer efficiently in the first trimester, during which time fetal blood levels of IgG are only 5% to 10% of maternal levels.
 Maternal IgG protects the fetus from anomalies in the second and third trimesters.
 The fetus produces its own antibodies in late pregnancy when levels may exceed those in maternal serum.

 Rubella virus remains a significant viral pathogen worldwide with an estimated global burden of 100,000 cases of congenital rubella syndrome annually (15).
+At the current time it is estimated that 9.4% of pregnant women are seronegative and, thus, remain susceptible to infection (23).
 In the pre-vaccine era, outbreaks in temperate climates typically occurred during late winter and spring, and infection was most common in young children between 5 to 9 years of age.
 Larger epidemics occurred every 6 to 9 years, with major pandemics at 10- to 30-year intervals.

-The last major outbreak in the United States occurred during the 1962 to 1965 pandemic, at which time an estimated 12 million people were infected with an estimated 10,000 fetal and 2000 neonatal deaths, and 20,000 cases of congenital rubella syndrome (23).
+The last major outbreak in the United States occurred during the 1962 to 1965 pandemic, at which time an estimated 12 million people were infected with an estimated 10,000 fetal and 2000 neonatal deaths, and 20,000 cases of congenital rubella syndrome (25).
 With the introduction of a live attenuated vaccine in 1969 and effective vaccination programs, the number of rubella infections has dramatically decreased.
 In the Americas, endemic transmission has not been detected since 2009; however, rubella remains endemic in multiple nations without vaccination programs, and as of 2018, 13% of countries were not providing rubella vaccine (09).
+Although the incidence of congenital rubella syndrome is estimated to be less than 0.01 per 100,000 live births in regions with comprehensive vaccination programs, the incidence in African and South Asian regions (which do not have vaccination programs) is as high as 18 to 309 per 100,000 live births (31).

 Rubella is available as either a monovalent vaccine or in combination with other vaccines, including measles, mumps, or varicella.
 It is important to recognize that the risk of autism from the measles mumps rubella vaccine has not been substantiated.
 In the United States, a first dose is recommended at 12 to 15 months of age, with a second dose at 4 to 6 years of age (before kindergarten or first grade).
 Viremia is a potential complication of vaccination, and women are cautioned to avoid pregnancy for at least 28 days after receiving the rubella vaccine.

 Despite high vaccine coverage, rubella infection and congenital rubella syndrome exist in the United States due to communities that remain unvaccinated, immigrant groups, individuals who do not seroconvert after immunization, and reinfection.
 Rubella virus antibody screening should be included in prenatal care; detectable antibodies provide evidence of immunity.
-Vaccinated women must be instructed not to become pregnant for 3 months, though the actual risk of congenital rubella syndrome is recognized to be very low.
-Rubella vaccine is contraindicated during pregnancy, but inadvertent vaccination of a pregnant woman does not warrant termination or prenatal diagnosis because miscarriages are rare and no infants of vaccinated mothers presented with congenital rubella syndrome at birth or at 3 months of age (18).
+Vaccinated women should be instructed not to become pregnant for 1 month after vaccination, though the actual risk of congenital rubella syndrome is recognized to be very low for the offspring of women who inadvertently received rubella vaccine while pregnant (17).
+Although rubella vaccine is contraindicated during pregnancy, an inadvertent vaccination of a pregnant woman does not warrant termination or prenatal diagnosis because miscarriages are rare, and no data suggest that vaccination can cause congenital rubella syndrome (19).

 Contact with women of childbearing age with infected infants should be avoided because of excreted virus in urine, saliva, and tears for many months.